Open Accessibility Menu

 Hide

-Leaders from St. Claire HealthCare (SCH), Edgewater Recovery and the Morehead community gathered at the Center for Health, Education and Research in the heart of the city to announce a partnership to help those struggling with addiction in the area.
+Leaders from UK St. Claire (SCH), Edgewater Recovery and the Morehead community gathered at the Center for Health, Education and Research in the heart of the city to announce a partnership to help those struggling with addiction in the area.

-St. Claire HealthCare and Edgewater Recovery are teaming up to launch their Peer Support Program.
+UK St. Claire and Edgewater Recovery are teaming up to launch their Peer Support Program.
 St. Claire patients who are struggling with drug and alcohol addiction will be paired up with a Peer Support Specialist at Edgewater who will help them achieve sustained recovery through shared, lived or common experiences with substance use, addiction or mental health conditions.

 Substance abuse has ravaged the country, but Appalachia and Eastern Kentucky especially.
 Speaking at the press conference, Morehead Mayor Laura White-Brown noted the city saw 105 overdoses last year, and for 2023, they have been averaging 10 per month, highlighting the critical need for better care.